Are you planning a new fence? Congratulations!

 Considerations When Selecting a Material

-You should also consider your budget, your desired design, and the function of your fence.
+You should also consider your budget, your desired design, and the function of your wall.

-If you like the look of wood, but want something less expensive and with less maintenance, you should consider vinyl.
+If you like the look of wood but want less expensive and with less maintenance, you should consider vinyl.

 Choosing a Color, Design, and Height

 This is where planning a new fence gets fun.

 Once you’ve finalized your fence’s location and material, you can start picking out colors and designs.